andreypopp/backbone.viewx/README.md

       .appendTo(document.body)
     view.collection.add(new Backbone.Model(name: 'First')) # view updates!

-There's also an `reversed` option you can pass to a constructor to have your items be rendered in a reverse order.
+There's also an `reverse` option you can pass to a constructor to have your items be rendered in a reverse order.